JupiterOne/graph-digicert/docs/jupiterone.md

 The integration is triggered by an event containing the information for a specific integration instance.
-Users configure the integration by providing API credentials obtained through the DigiCert account.
+Users configure the integration by providing API credentials obtained through the DigiCert CertCentral account.

 DigiCert documentation provides detailed [instructions to enable API access][1].